gerivanc/xphrase/CONTRIBUTING.md

 # Contributing to XPHRASE GENERATION

 Thank you for your interest in contributing to the **XPHRASE GENERATION**!
-This project provides an expressive phrase generator that creates strong, modern, and minimalist phrases in multiple languages, and we welcome contributions to enhance its functionality, documentation, and accessibility.
+This project provides an expressive phrase generator that creates strong, modern, and minimalist phrases in multiple languages (English, German, Portuguese), and we welcome contributions to enhance its functionality, documentation, and accessibility.
 Whether you're fixing bugs, adding features, improving documentation, or contributing in other ways, your efforts are greatly appreciated.

 ---

 ## 🤝 Ways to Contribute

 You can contribute to the XPHRASE GENERATION in several ways:
-- **Code**: Fix bugs, add new features, or optimize existing functionality in `xphrase.py` and `word_manager.py`.
+- **Code**: Fix bugs, add new features, or optimize existing functionality in `src/xphrase/main.py` and `src/xphrase/word_manager.py`.
 - **Documentation**: Improve `README.md`, `SECURITY.md`, or add inline comments and docstrings.
-- **Word Banks**: Contribute to or expand the multilingual word banks in the `data/` directory.
+- **Word Banks**: Contribute to or expand the multilingual word banks in the `src/xphrase/data/` directory.
 - **Issues**: Report bugs, suggest features, or propose documentation enhancements via GitHub Issues.
 - **Translations**: Translate documentation or add support for additional languages.
 - **Testing**: Validate functionality across different Python versions or platforms.